Bury F.C.: Return to the lower divisions: 2001–2019

-2019–2021 financial crisis, EFL expulsion and administration

-Winding-up petition, December 2018 – July 2019
+Financial crisis and EFL expulsion: 2019

 Businessman Steve Dale bought the club from Stewart Day for £1 in December 2018 and, in February 2019, paid an outstanding tax bill to avoid a HM Revenue and Customs (HMRC) winding-up order.
 However, financial problems resurfaced on 2 April after staff and players did not receive their March salaries on time.
 On 10 April, former head coach Chris Brass, claiming to be a creditor of the club, issued a winding-up petition to be heard in the High Court.
-Amid the EFL's "extreme concern" about the club's situation, there was doubt about whether the home game against Colchester United on 13 April would be played (it was; Bury won 2–0).
-On 12 April, the club said the outstanding wage bill would be settled within the next seven days.
-Meanwhile, the winding-up petition was adjourned until 15 May (after the end of the league season).
+The winding-up petition was adjourned until 15 May (after the end of the league season).
 In addition to Brass's claim, HMRC was claiming approximately £277,000.

 On 25 April, Dale said the club's financial problems were "far in excess" of what he understood when he took over, and placed the club on the open market.
 Around £1.6m was needed to pay wages, HMRC and pensions to the end of May, with only £180,000 income expected during that period.
 On 19 June, a High Court hearing on the winding-up petition was adjourned until 31 July, to allow additional time for a potential sale.

 To secure the club's future, Dale proposed a Company Voluntary Arrangement (CVA) to ensure payment of the club's football creditors in full while unsecured creditors, including HMRC, would receive 25% of monies owed.
 That was approved by creditors on 18 July.
 As a result, the winding-up petition was dismissed by the High Court on 31 July.

-EFL intervention, July–August 2019

-Under EFL rules, a CVA is an insolvency event and left the club liable to a 12-point deduction ahead of the 2019–20 league season.
 Bury's preparation for the new season was further impacted by the loss of manager Ryan Lowe and several members of the first-team squad.

-On 25 July, the EFL sought further details on how Bury would satisfy the CVA; without proof of the club's financial viability, Bury could be expelled from the EFL.
-Satisfactory proof was not provided, and on 29 July the club's opening league match of the season (against MK Dons at Gigg Lane) was suspended, as were four further league games.
-An EFL Cup tie was cancelled and awarded to Sheffield Wednesday.
+On 25 July, the EFL sought further details on how Bury would satisfy the CVA.
+Without proof of the club's financial viability, Bury could be expelled from the EFL.
+Satisfactory proof was not provided, and on 29 July the club's opening league match of the season was suspended, as were four further league games.

-On 8 August, Bury was given 14 days to provide the EFL with a plan to pay off outstanding creditors.
-The EFL repeatedly insisted it was working with the club to try and resolve the problems, but Bury faced expulsion if financial order could not be restored by 23 August.